 Knowing what you don’t know will help you have a leg up in your divorce proceedings.

-We have written tons of articles on the divorce process and being prepared for Court but if you don’t read our articles, or the millions of articles written by other lawyers, they do you no good.
+We have written tons of articles on the divorce process and being prepared for trial in family court but if you don’t read our articles, or the millions of articles written by other lawyers, they do you no good.

 In order to win your divorce proceedings, or at least in order to be as prepared as possible, you need to do your research and be prepared for Court.